-- 5.2.2 Direct mortality of adult birds, their eggs and un-fledged/fledged young during road construction is directly linked to pre-construction habitat loss and disturbance. - 5.2.3 Habitat loss resulting from clearance of vegetation prior to construction would be unlikely to result in direct mortality of adults and/or sufficiently fledged young since they are able to escape by moving into unaffected adjacent habitats.
-Birds' eggs and un-fledged young however are vulnerable to direct mortality impacts associated with habitat loss with species located in denser habitats, such as dense scrub, grassland or woodland being the most effected as the nests cannot be easily detected by contractors. - 5.2.4 Disturbance to birds could occur as a result of construction activities and the presence of workers near breeding sites.
-This could lead to lack of breeding success if adult bird behaviour is disrupted and they are not able to spend sufficient time incubating eggs to tending dependent young. - 5.2.5 Direct mortality of bird eggs and young (from habitat loss and disturbance) would be most likely to occur during the breeding season, typically March to July, and would constitute a prosecutable offence under the Wildlife and Countryside Act (1981) (as amended), in particular for those species listed within Schedule 1 of the act.
+- 5.2.2 Direct mortality of adult birds, their eggs and un-fledged/fledged young during road construction is directly linked to pre-construction habitat loss and disturbance. - 5.2.3 Habitat loss resulting from clearance of vegetation prior to construction is unlikely to result in direct mortality of adults and/or sufficiently fledged young since they are able to escape by moving into unaffected adjacent habitats.
+Birds' eggs and un-fledged young however are vulnerable to direct mortality impacts associated with habitat loss with species located in denser habitats, such as dense scrub, grassland or woodland being the most affected as the nests cannot be easily detected by contractors. - 5.2.4 Disturbance could result in direct mortality due to the presence of workers / construction activities which may cause a lack of breeding success if adult birds are not able to spend sufficient time incubating eggs to tending dependant young. - 5.2.5 Direct mortality of bird eggs and young (from habitat loss and disturbance) is most likely to occur during the breeding season, typically March to July, and would constitute a prosecutable offence under the WCA (in particular for those species listed within Schedule 1 of the Act).